-SHOTEN was formed in Dubai, UAE in 2014 and is the Middle East’s first and only Japanese Taiko Drumming performing group.
+SHOTEN was formed in Dubai, UAE in 2014 as the Middle East’s first Japanese Taiko Drumming performing group.

 Our ensemble is comprised of musicians from a wide variety of musical backgrounds, including African, Middle Eastern, Western and modern percussion and classical music, who have each learnt the technique and style of Japanese Taiko and joined together in order to bring the thundering sounds of Taiko to the Middle East.

 - Hotelier Awards Middle East

 - MEED Awards